Design coffins from Ghana

 They are colourful.
 They are fanciful.
 They are spectacular.
 And they are used for burying the dead.
 The Ghanaian design coffins – or fantasy coffins – have become a phenomenon that attracts attention all over the world.
 Many museums of anthropology display the amazing coffins in their collections.
 At British Museum, two of these coffins hold prominent places in the ethnographic exhibition.
 And justly so, because the coffins bridge the gap between polar opposites: between life and death, between tradition and change, between past, present and future.

-From October 2 until January 3, 11 design coffins will be on display at Moesgaard Museum.
 The coffins are made by the Ghanaian artist and coffin maker Eric Anang at his workshop in the town of Teshie.
 The coffins are exhibited along with photos of two Ghanaian burials.
 The photos are by the Danish photographer Klaus Bo, who has documented burial rituals around the world.

 A personal coffin honors the deceased

 The way the coffin is designed is an immediate reflection of the life and status of the deceased.
 A fisherman will choose to be buried in a coffin shaped like a fish; a truck driver in a truck; a soap manufacturer in a piece of soap.
 In the 1950s, Ghanaian coffin makers began experimenting for real with the shapes and expressions of their coffins.
 Since then, design coffins have become popular in Accra, the capital of Ghana, where several workshops now produce design coffins.

 At ethnographic museums and research institutes in Europe and the United States, the Ghanaian coffin makers are in demand.
 The coffins are an example of how a local tradition changes and evolves.
 Traditions change all the time; they are challenged, resist, and change.
 Thus, the fanciful coffins tell the story of local traditions that receive attention from afar; a story of globalization.